 Most nozzles have a cap on - place it back on after tire inflation.

 Next, you must attach your pump nozzles to the tire nozzle.
-Screw the two nozzles together (there's typically tread on both) until they're firmly connected and the pressure gauge shows the current PSI.
+Screw the two nozzles together (there's typically tread on both) until they're firmly connected, and the pressure gauge shows the current PSI.

 Inflate the tire according to the recommended tire pressure for your specific model and the readings on your pressure gauge.